If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 August 5–7, 2026 (Tues–Thurs)

-Ideal for families with flexible schedules or who want a quieter summer escape.
+Ideal for families with flexible schedules or those looking for a calmer summer rhythm away from peak weekends.

 Parent/Youth Adventure Weekend #2